rcn-ee/tidl-api/docs/source/api.rst

     Path to the TIDL parameter file.
 Used by the API, must be specified.

+.. data:: std::map<int, int> layerIndex2LayerGroupId

+    Map of layer index to layer group id.
+Used to override layer group assigment for layers.
+Any layer not specified in this map will retain its existing mapping.

 Memory Management
 +++++++++++++++++
 The ``Configuration`` object specifies the sizes of 2 heaps.
 These heaps are allocated from OpenCL global memory that is shared across the host and device.
 Refer section :ref:`opencl-global-memory` for steps to increase the size of the OpenCL global memory heap.